lucono/xtypejs/README.md

 npm test
 ```

-See the link below for more testing details and how to run the tests directly in your browser for the current head version of the library.
+See the link below for more testing details, and to run the tests directly in your browser for the current head version of the library.

 **More testing details** ***[here](//github.com/lucono/xtypejs/tree/master/test)*** &nbsp; &lArr;

 ## Notes

-See the Notes and FAQ docs for notes on special pseudo types such as `NONE` and `ANY`, the special handling of the `NaN` value by *xtypejs*, and more.
+### `NaN` Handling

+The JavaScript NaN value is rarely ever useful in JavaScript applications, and its presence usually only creates many additional instances in an application where it becomes necessary to perform additional type and data checking that are not relevant to the primary concern of the application.

+Because of this, *xtypejs* implements the special dedicated type `'nan'` (type Id `xtype.NAN`) for the JavaScript `NaN` value, that is completely decoupled from the `number` type, effectively eliminating the need for applications using *xtypejs* to explicitly handle `NaN` values when expecting `number` types. `NaN` values are particularly problematic in applications because though they are reported as the `number` type by the JavaScript runtime, there is effectively little to nothing an application can do to make meaningful use of them in the expected `number` context.
+The *xtypejs* approach helps by not only eliminating the effort of writing numerous checking and handling code for `NaN` values, but also helps keep the application code cleaner and more concise by eliminating the clutter that's almost always associated with these checks.

-**See important library notes and FAQ** ***[here](https://github.com/lucono/xtypejs/blob/master/docs/NotesFaq.md)*** &nbsp; &lArr;
+**See more important library notes and FAQ** ***[here](https://github.com/lucono/xtypejs/blob/master/docs/NotesFaq.md)*** &nbsp; &lArr;

 ## License

 Licensed under the terms of the MIT license.

+**See full license** ***[here](https://github.com/lucono/xtypejs/blob/master/LICENSE)*** &nbsp; &lArr;